xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 Create a template via vSphere Client :

-    right click on the VM and Templte > Convert into template
+    right click on the VM and Template > Convert into template

-Now you can create at least 2 servers based on this template, do this task but don't start it yet.
+Now you can create -at least- 2 servers based on this template, do this task but don't start it yet.

 # Cloud-Config for master node
 On the VMware datastore, create a directory and initialize config, example :